Dan3410/To-Do-List/README.md

 To execute the bash script, you will need to run the next command in a terminal:
 	chmod +x ./script.sh

-also, you need to run the script with privilege using sudo (Example: sudo ./script.sh)
 You will have to provide the password of the MySQL root user.

 The FrontEnd will run in localhost:3000